Home > Analyses > Financial Services > Citigroup Inc.

 Evolution of Financial Ratios

-Citigroup Inc.’s Return on Equity (ROE) showed a declining trend from 10.87% in 2021 to 6.72% in 2025.
-The Current Ratio remained consistently below 0.5 in recent years, indicating limited short-term liquidity.
-Meanwhile, the Debt-to-Equity Ratio increased from 2.35 in 2021 to 3.37 in 2025, reflecting higher leverage with reduced profitability stability.
+Return on Equity (ROE) declined from 10.87% in 2021 to 6.72% in 2025, showing weakening profitability.
+The Current Ratio remained consistently below 0.5, indicating persistent liquidity constraints.
+Debt-to-Equity Ratio increased from 2.35 to 3.37, reflecting rising leverage and financial risk over the period.
+Profit margins narrowed steadily, signaling compressed earnings.

 Shareholder Return Policy